Kallen Esperian: History

 Kallen Esperian was born on June 8, 1961 in Waukegan, Illinois.
 She was named after her Armenian grandfather, Kalouste, who escape Armenia from Turkish invasion.
 Her birth father died of a heart attack when she was eleven months old.
 After her mother remarried, she moved to Barrington, Illinois.
 She began ballet lessons when she was three years old and soon picked up voice and piano lessons.
 Esperian attended Barrington High School, where her choral director suggested she pursue voice in college.
 She would later go on to win her high school's "1990 Distinguished Graduate Award."

 Esperian received a full scholarship to study opera at University of Illinois Urbana-Champaign.
 During her freshman year, she performed her first opera, The Magic Flute.
+While still in college, she was cast in a touring production of The Beggar's Opera by Opera Theatre of Saint Louis.
 Before graduating, she entered the Luciano Pavarotti International Voice Competition and won the competition and a scholarship in 1985.
 In 1986, she made her debut in Philadelphia as Mimi in La bohème opposite Pavarotti and subsequently appeared in the film Distant Harmony while in China with Pavarotti.
 Since then she has sung at most of the world's important opera houses, specializing in Italian opera, particularly in Verdi roles.

 Esperian has appeared with Pavarotti in his annual concert, Pavarotti Plus, in 1991 at Lincoln Center and in 1995 at the Royal Albert Hall in London.
 These concerts have been televised and have been released internationally on CD and video.
 In 1991, she partnered Pavarotti in Verdi's Luisa Miller at the Met and in 1993, she appeared in the Met Gala celebrating the 25th anniversary of Pavarotti and Plácido Domingo at the house.
 She sang Desdemona to Pavarotti's Otello and Leonora in Il trovatore with Pavarotti and Domingo both singing Manrico.

 She also sang Cio-Cio-san in Madama Butterfly in 2004, a role she first performed for the Nederlandse Opera in Amsterdam in 2002 as well as for New Orleans Opera, Opera Carolina in Charlotte, and the Nashville Opera as well as concerts in Johnstown, Memphis, Tennessee, and Mexico City.

 In 2004 and 2005 Esperian sang Cio-Cio-san with the Metropolitan Opera of New York in the fall and winter season's performances of Madama Butterfly.

 In 2007, Kallen recorded a CD of rock and jazz classics, which includes a cover of "Immigrant Song" by Led Zeppelin.
 She also recorded vocals for two songs on the album Aristocrunk, with Memphis rappers Lord T & Eloise.